-If you are unable to provide documented proof within 30 days, your certification will be considered inactive and you will have one year to complete the recertification process by providing the documentation or obtaining new CEUs.
+If you are unable to provide documented proof within 30 days, your certification will be considered revoked.
 All audit paperwork is reviewed for completeness and accuracy by CCHIIM.
 If all paperwork is complete and the appropriate number of CEUs are earned, you will be notified that your credential is valid until the next recertification due date.
 If, after submission of CEUs, it is determined that some CEUs are not applicable, an appropriate amount of time will be allowed for you to earn additional replacement CEUs.